 - You might owe additional tuition and other fees, including nonresident tuition if applicable.
 Always check your student financial account balance and the payment deadline after adding.

 Withdrawals after the fourth week and prior to the final three weeks (Last 20%) of fall and spring instruction may be assigned only for serious and compelling reasons.
 Equivalent deadlines and conditions apply to summer and winter terms.

 If you think that your situation meets the criteria for serious and compelling circumstances for which there is no viable alternative, complete the appropriate Late Schedule Change Form(s).

-- The student shall document all requests and state the reasons for the late schedule change and provide relevant supporting documentation.
+- The student shall state the reasons for the late schedule change and provide relevant supporting documentation.

 - To request permission to withdraw, route your completed form(s) and documents to the academic administrator(s) indicated on the appropriate Late Schedule Change Form.
-The approving administrator might be the instructor, the department chair, and/or the associate vice president of Undergraduate Studies based on the timing of the withdrawal request submission.
+The approving administrator might be the associate dean of the student's major or the associate vice president of Undergraduate Studies based on the timing of the withdrawal request submission.